We actively promote Shimizu's own educational programs and other educational activities for children, young people, and the community.

 Osaka Prefecture has around 56,600 ha of forest, covering one-third of the total area.
 Management of the forests has been neglected in recent years, and the number of degraded forests is increasing.
 Meanwhile the number of people who want to enjoy the forests is increasing, and there are calls for a venue for forest-building that can accommodate that desire.

-The Shimizu Osaka Branch agreed with that objective and concluded an agreement with the Osaka Prefectural Government Senshu Office for Agriculture-Forestry Promotion and Nature Conservation and the Osaka Prefectural Youth Retreat, launching the Adventures in Forest-building Project in 2008.
+In support of the Adopt-a-Forest Program, our Kansai Branch signed an agreement with the Osaka Prefectural Senshu Office for Agriculture-Forestry Promotion and Nature Conservation and the Osaka Prefectural Youth Retreat, and began Adventure in Forest-building activities.
 The goal of this program is to help children better understand the connection between the forest and humans by giving them hands-on experience, and to increase their communication skills with people.

 Forest lab (nature observation, tree thinning, tree planting, etc.)